An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

 \subsection{$p$-adic $L$-functions}

-As explained in the introduction, $p$-adic $L$-functions are excellent tools to study difficult problems connecting special values of $L$-functions.
+As explained in the introduction, $p$-adic $L$-functions are excellent tools to study special values of $L$-functions.
 In this section, we explain what a $p$-adic $L$-function is and the properties it should satisfy.